|What||The History of South African Saloon Car Racing Part 1|

 So the die was set and tin-top racing, as some like to call it, was on its way to become an integral part of racing as we know it today and the South African sport was en route to deliver a show of car and driver legends never to be forgotten.
 Now come back regularly over the coming weeks as we follow that incredible story through to today - it's a quite incredible tale… - Mario Lupini

-This series will continue weekly until complete.
+This series will continue regularly until complete.

 The History of South African Saloon Car Racing will be published in more comprehensive form in a new book anon…

 Issued on behalf of SA Saloon Racing History